hbahadirsahin/nlp-experiments-in-pytorch/README.md

 In this title, I will save the previous updates for me and the visitors to keep track.

 ### January 2019

+#### 23-01-2019

+- Conditional Random Field (CRF) class is added into the project.
+I have not tested it yet.
+So, I am pretty sure it has lots of bugs =) (wait for the future updates).
+  - A new property "training_properties/task" is defined in config.json.
+Details are in "/config/README.md"
+  - Dataset reader code is updated to handle NER datasets.
+Previous version was reading the sentence and category columns of the dataset while ignoring ner column.
+Now, it reads NER column, assigns the column to the respective field, and builds NER vocabulary, if the "task" property is "ner".
+  - Eventually, I made some changes in main.py.
+I added CRF into the model creation method, but it is for testing.
+I don't have any plans to keep it there.
+  - NER-counterparts of the category-related actions are added to main.py.
+- Again, CRF is not tested!
+In near future, I will spend some time on doing basic tests to idenfity bugs, missings and improvement possibilities.
+- First, but not last, batch of bugfixes have been pushed.
+  - All problematic things related to DatasetLoader have been fixed (Check this [commit](https://github.com/hbahadirsahin/nlp-experiments-in-pytorch/commit/1b66f424b59048245b3f046295590388d49cddca) for details).
+- Second bugfix update of the day.
+Note that I continue to push such small bugfixes to be able to revert back easily.
+  - CRF initialization related bugs have been fixed (Check this [commit](https://github.com/hbahadirsahin/nlp-experiments-in-pytorch/commit/68b1f62a3eaae27215ab869a01b767b0db9eb6e4) for details).

 #### 21-01-2019